-Cannabidiol, usually referred to as just “CBD”, is a non-psychoactive phytocannabinoid found in flowers of the cannabis plant.
+Cannabidiol, frequently referred to as “CBD”, is a non-psychoactive phytocannabinoid found in flowers of the cannabis plant.
 Because of the many endogenous cannabinoid receptors found throughout the body, many people believe that CBD promotes restful sleep, supports normal cartilage and joint function, relieves occasional inflammation and nausea, enhances relaxation, relieves pain and more.

 The term “full spectrum” refers to CBD extracts which include all of the peripheral cannabinoids and terpenes found alongside CBD.
 Full spectrum CBD is extracted from the hemp plant utilizing a solvent, usually food grade alcohol or carbon dioxide.

 CBD isolate is a crystalline form of CBD that consists of 98-99% CBD by mass, with no other terpenes and trace (sometimes undetectable) levels of other cannabinoids comprising the remaining 1-2%.